TransmitSecurity/ciam-expressjs-vanilla-samples/README.md

 ## Setting up Codespaces
-Your can connect the samples to your own [Transmit Security tenant](https://portal.identity.security/) and launch them from a Codespace environment
+You can connect the samples to your own [Transmit Security tenant](https://portal.identity.security/) and launch them from a Codespace environment

 https://user-images.githubusercontent.com/75998795/220656434-1894d9de-e1ea-4e9a-b0b6-0a06a26fa901.mp4